home-assistant-best-practices

 Template binary sensor with thresholdthreshold helperBuilt-in hysteresis supportreferences/helper-selection.md#threshold

-Renaming entity IDs without impact analysisFollow references/safe-refactoring.md workflowRenames break dashboards, scripts, and scenes silentlyreferences/safe-refactoring.md#entity-renames
+Renaming entity IDs without impact analysisFollow references/safe-refactoring.md workflowRenames break dashboards, scripts, scenes, Config-Entry data, and storage dashboards silentlyreferences/safe-refactoring.md#entity-renames

 template: sensor/binary sensor in YAMLTemplate Helper (UI or config flow API)Requires file edit and config reload; harder to managereferences/template-guidelines.md